stepanblyschak/SONiC/doc/logging/techsupport_logs_in_last_N_days.md

 ## generate_dump.sh flow
 1. Disable logrotatation before collecting logs<br>As it may mess with generate_dump.sh
-2. If there is "--last" parameter only collect logs from /var/log that are newer than [time.now() - last_param]
+2. If there is "--period" parameter only collect logs from /var/log that are newer than [time.now() - period]
 3. Default behaviour remains the same meaning --last default is infinity
 4. Enable logrotation back